LiaScript/docs/README.md

 ### Classroom Experience

 We try to develop a simple classroom experience, light without any centralized authority or server.
-Therefor, we currently apply distributed [Web3.0](https://en.wikipedia.org/wiki/Web3) technologies, which synchronize the state of a classroom across multiple connected users/browsers.
+Therefore, we currently apply distributed [Web3.0](https://en.wikipedia.org/wiki/Web3) technologies, which synchronize the state of a classroom across multiple connected users/browsers.
 At the moment, we can synchronize and visualize quizzes and surveys and display an anonymous overview onto the results.
 Additionally every executable code can also be edited in collaborative mode.
 Last but not least, the current implementation of a LiaScript classroom offers a chat, that interprets the inputs as LiaScript.